kedacore/keda-docs/content/docs/2.9/scalers/couchdb.md

 ```

 **Parameter list:**
 - `host` - The hostname for connecting to the CouchDB service.
-(Optional, Required if `connectionString` and `connectionStringFromEnv` aren't set)
+(Optional, Required if `connectionString` and `connectionStringFromEnv` is not set)
 - `dbName` - Name of the database.
-(Optional, Required if `connectionString` and `connectionStringFromEnv` aren't set)
+(Optional, Required if `connectionString` and `connectionStringFromEnv` is not set)
 - `queryValue` - A threshold that will define when scaling should occur.
-(Optional, Required if `connectionString` and `connectionStringFromEnv` aren't set)
+(Optional, Required if `connectionString` and `connectionStringFromEnv` is not set)
 - `port` - The port number of the CouchDB service.
-(Optional, Required if `connectionString` and `connectionStringFromEnv` aren't set)
+(Optional, Required if `connectionString` and `connectionStringFromEnv` is not set)
 - `query` - A CouchDB query that should return single numeric value.
 (Optional)
 - `activationQueryValue` - Target value for activating the scaler.
 Learn more about activation [here](./../concepts/scaling-deployments.md#activating-and-scaling-thresholds).(Default: `0`, Optional)
 - `connectionStringFromEnv` - Environment variable from workload with the connection string.
 (Optional, Required if `connectionString` and connection parameters aren't set)